-- 2.1 The strategy making it unlikely that a licensee would need to vent from the containment drywell during severe accident conditions shall be part of the overall accident management plan for Mark I and Mark II containments. - 2.2 The licensee shall provide supporting documentation demonstrating that containment failure as a result of overpressure can be prevented without a drywell vent during severe accident conditions. - 2.3 Implementation of the strategy shall include licensees preparing the necessary procedures, defining and fulfilling functional requirements for installed or portable equipment (e.g., pumps and valves), and installing the needed instrumentation.
+- 2.1 The strategy making it unlikely that a licensee would need to vent from the containment drywell during severe accident conditions shall be part of the overall accident management plan for Mark I and Mark II containments. - 2.2 The licensee shall provide supporting documentation demonstrating that containment failure as a result of overpressure can be prevented without a drywell vent during severe accident conditions.

+2.3 Implementation of the strategy shall include licensees preparing the necessary procedures, defining and fulfilling functional requirements for installed or portable equipment (e.g., pumps and valves), and installing the needed instrumentation.

 In accordance with the requirements of Order EA-13-109, the operation of the HCVS using SAWA will be designed to minimize the reliance on operator actions in response to hazards listed in Part 1 of the OIP and in Section 3.1.1 above.
-These include: Seismic, External Flooding, Extreme Cold, High Winds, and Extreme High Temperature.
-The licensee noted in its OIP, that initial operator actions will be completed by plant personnel and will include the capability for remote-manual initiation from the main control room (MCR) using control switches.
-In addition, HCVS valve operation may occur at the remote operating station (ROS) on the 150' elevation of the Radwaste Building.
+These include: seismic, severe storms with high winds, snow, Ice and extreme cold, and high temperatures.
+The licensee noted in its OIP, that, with the exception of hooking up the SAWA (FLEX) pump and the FLEX diesel generator, initial operator actions will be performed from the HCVS control station (MCR and/or Remote Operating Station (ROS)) using control switches.
+SAWA flow and MOV (motor operated valve) position will be monitored from the MCR.
+A list of the remote manual actions performed by plant personnel to open the HCVS vent path can be found in OIP table (Table 2-1) [Reference 4].
+The licensee defines remote-manual as a non-automatic power operation of a component that does not require the operator to be at or in close proximity to the component.
+No other operator actions are required to initiate venting.

-The licensee developed timelines (see attachments 2A, Sequence of Events Timeline - HCVS, and 2.1.A, Sequence of Events Timeline - SAWA/SAWM, of the OIP for SAWA and SAWM) to identify required operator response times and actions.
-The timelines are an expansion of Attachment 2A of the OIP and begin either as core damage occurs (SAWA) or after initial SAWA injection is established and as the SAWA flowrate is adjusted for Option B.2 (SAWM) of Order EA-13-109.
-The licensee also indicated in the OIP that the timelines are appropriate for both in-vessel and ex-vessel core damage conditions.
+The licensee developed timelines (see Attachments 2A, Sequence of Events Timeline - HCVS, and 2.1.A, Sequence of Events Timeline - SAWA/SAWM, of the OIP [Reference 4] for SAWA and SAWM) to identify required operator response times and actions.
+The timelines begin either as core damage occurs (SAWA) or after initial SAWA injection is established and as the SAWA flowrate is adjusted for Option B.2 (SAWM) of Order EA-13-109.
+The licensee also indicated in its OIP that the timelines are appropriate for both in-vessel and ex-vessel core damage conditions.
 A list of manual actions needed to be performed by the plant personnel are noted in Table 3.1 of the OIP.
-The licensee stated that all operator actions, either from the primary operating station (POS) or the ROS will be evaluated for expected radiological and temperature conditions using the guidance provided in NEI 13-02 and HCVS-FAQ [Frequently Asked Questions ]-12 [Reference 23].
+The licensee stated that all operator actions, either from the primary operating station (POS) or the ROS will be evaluated for expected radiological and temperature conditions using the guidance provided in NEI 13-02 and HCVS-FAQ [frequently asked question]-12 [Reference 23].